 At the end of the round, you will rank the performers by number - 1st, 2nd, 3rd, etc. - according to your judgment about the quality of the performances.
-Please put the appropriate rank in the box at the lower right of the Individual Evaluation Sheet.
 Do not tie any contestants.
 If you are on a panel of judges, please do not confer during the round or before you have completed your ballot.
 It is not the responsibility of the judge to disqualify a student.
-Any irregularity should be referred to the contest director who may request information or opinions from the judge(s) in making a decision.
+Any irregularity should be referred to the contest director who may request information from the judge(s) in making a decision.